nancchan/saas-customer-onboarding-business-systems/documentation/business_requirements.md

 ## Overview

-This document defines the basic business requirements for the simulated SaaS customer onboarding process.
+This document defines the business requirements for the simulated SaaS customer onboarding process.

-The requirements provide a foundation for the customer onboarding workflow, CRM configuration, data validation, testing, reporting, and troubleshooting activities completed in this project.
+The requirements provide a foundation for the customer onboarding workflow, data validation, CRM configuration, testing, reporting, troubleshooting, and implementation activities completed in this project.

----

 ## Business Objective